7 Types of Prayers to Pray Everyday

 Praying to God out of our love for Him.
 We can pray this way with pure hearts when we are experiencing the presence of the Holy Spirit.

 Loving Prayers are also praying to God out of our love for one another.
-By doing this, we become more like Jesus by helping each other grow spiritually, learning how to give and receive love with others.
+By doing this, we become more like Jesus by helping each other grow spiritually, and learning how to give and receive love from others.

 Sorrowful Prayer